Vav1lon/GFlyway2/README.md

 How to use
 -------------------------

-    You must Grails team starts with 'flyway-'
+    You must Grails command starts with 'flyway-'

 Allows you to use the basic commands: